alexvanacker/dockerized-idp-testbed/README.md

   - 2.5- edit the `AUTH` field with your auth token (you can get this by connecting to an account, look at the network requests) -> `AUTH="1a2b3cxx88...55t"`

+Note: Make sure your user has the `ROLE_TECH` in `user.granted_authorities` (comma-separated list of special roles)
-Note: You could probably use an API-KEY instead of the `AUTH` field but I'll let you figure that out yourselves.
+Note: You could probably use an API-KEY instead of the `AUTH` field, but I'll let you figure that out yourselves.

 3- In `body_first_name_last_name.json`: